chinenual/synergize/docs/dx2syn.md

 The Synergy carrier and modulating patches are, for the most part, identical to the original DX7 algorithms, subject to the following constraints:

-### Differences

-Due to the order that oscillators are evaluated by the Synergy osc board, oscillator numbering is reversed in Synergy vs. DX -- DX oscillator 1 converts to Synergy oscillator 6, DX 2 converts to Synergy 5, etc.
+* Due to the order that oscillators are evaluated by the Synergy osc board, oscillator numbering is reversed in Synergy vs. DX -- DX oscillator 1 converts to Synergy oscillator 6, DX 2 converts to Synergy 5, etc.

-The Synergy has no way to feed back a signal to an oscillator modulation chain.
+* The Synergy has no way to feed back a signal to an oscillator modulation chain.
 Oscillators with feedback use the Triangle wave as an approximation of of the DX sound.

-DX pitch and amplitude envelopes are directly converted to Synergy envelopes.
+* DX pitch and amplitude envelopes are directly converted to Synergy envelopes.

-DX key level scaling are converted to Synergy filters.
+* DX key level scaling are converted to Synergy filters.

-DX algorithm 16 and 17 cannot be implemented directly on the Synergy.
+* DX algorithm 16 and 17 cannot be implemented directly on the Synergy.
 Instead, we use a special 5-oscillator patch which produces similar sounding voices.

-Modulation levels for carriers have been scaled to emulate the sounds of the original DX voices.
+* Modulation levels for carriers have been scaled to emulate the sounds of the original DX voices.
 Some algorithm-specific adjustments are made automatically during the conversion.